-Choose a location where your plants will get full sun and good air circulation.
+Select a site where your plants will get full sun and good air circulation.
 A gentle, south-facing slope is ideal.
-Watermelons can grow in many kinds of soil, but prefer a light, sandy, fertile loam that drains easily.
+Watermelons grow in many kinds of soil, but prefer a light, sandy, fertile loam that drains easily.
 Add generous amounts of manure, compost and leaves to your garden and work the soil well prior to planting.
-Watermelons like lots of water, so keep the soil moist at all times.
+Melons like lots of water, so keep the soil moist at all times.

 How to Plant

 For direct seeding, soak seeds in compost tea for 15 minutes prior to planting.
 Plant in hills 1/2 to 1 inch deep.
-For regular watermelon varieties, sow two to three seeds per hill, spacing the hills 8 to 10 feet apart.
+For most varieties, sow two to three seeds per hill, spacing the hills 8 to 10 feet apart.
 Thin seedlings in the hill to two seedlings one week after they have germinated.
 Small bush varieties may be spaced 3 feet apart.

 Watermelons are heavy feeders.
 Apply an organic fertilizer during planting.
 Spray plants with liquid fertilizer and seaweed extract throughout the garden season.
 Cut back on nitrogen levels after flowers form.
 Continue with phosphorous and potassium applications until just before harvest.

 Tip: Use Harvest Guard® row cover to warm the air and soil around heat-loving crops.
 It can also be used as a barrier to protect plants from invading pests.

 Determining when to harvest watermelons can be difficult and requires some experience.
-For the most part when ripe, the curled tendril at the stem end dries to brown, the underside of the melon turns yellow or cream colored, and the melon will yield a deep, resonant sound when thumped.
+For the most part when ripe, the curled tendril at the stem end dries to brown, the underside of the fruit turns yellow or cream colored, and the melon will yield a deep, resonant sound when thumped.

 Cucumber beetles, aphids, mites, squash bugs, fusarium wilt, anthracnose, alternaria leaf spot, and curly top are some of the problems home gardeners should be on the lookout for.
 Visit our Pest Problem Solver for pictures, descriptions and a complete list of safe, effective remedies.

 Seed Saving Instructions